lingliao/Transparency-in-CABCDTD/README.md

-# An Open Codebase Utilizing CBIS-DDSM Dataset to Empower Transparent and Reproducible Breast Cancer Diagnosis
+# An Open Codebase to Empower Transparent and Reproducible Machine Learning-Guided Breast Cancer Diagnosis Utilizing the CBIS-DDSM Dataset

 ## Overview